 - Flashlight or headlamp with spare batteries

-- Plastic bags to protect photographic equipment or electronic equipment
+- Plastic bags to protect photographic or electronic equipment

 - One small (waterproof recommended) daypack

 - Film gel to keep the equipment dry

 - Digital SLR camera (DSLR or MIRRORLESS)

 - Angular objective, macro (50mm and/or 90mm) and telephoto (100mm-400mm or a 600mm lens), extension tubes and teleconverters

 - 1-2 flashes with diffusers and triggers or cable

 Tour for specialized photographers or photography lovers of all levels.
 A couple of days, we will have early morning activities, usually starting at 5:30 am.
 We have activities during the day and night.
 Some afternoons you will have a moment to relax, you will have some free time with your guide to go over your shots.
 We will spend the night hikes on nearby trails, focusing on finding all types of wildlife at a slow pace.
 Group will not walk too far as there is plenty of activity nearby.

 The Amazon Rainforest is characterized by rain, heat and more rain and heat (usually 72°-90°F, 22°-32°C), providing the perfect environment for plants and wildlife!
 The Amazon is always humid with generous amounts of rain occurring year-round.
 Both the rainy and “rainier” seasons are great times for an Amazon tour.